papermerge/papermerge-core/README.md

 ## REST API Documentation

 In order to build docker image for REST API documentation use:

     $ docker build -f docker/restapidoc.dockerfile .

 In above command notice the dot character at the end.
+Command must be triggered from root folder of the repository.
+In order to build without using cache:

+    $ docker build -f docker/restapidoc.dockerfile --no-cache .

 See ID of the resulted image with: